Nova User Guide

 Trends & pillars Sparkline charts showing your composite score and passive voice percentage over time.
 Pillar breakdown bars show vault-wide averages for each scoring dimension.

 Document table Sortable, filterable list of every note.
 Click a column header to sort.
-Click a document name to open it.
+Click a document name to open it, then use Prose Linter for focused issue review.
 Hover any metric for an explanation of how it's scored.

 Trend Tracking